Diaa-E/odin-recipes/README.md

 I forgot how good coding feels, I hate you too college.

-It's surprising how much information actually stuck around when buildign this.
+It's surprising how much information actually stuck around when building this.